jojozhuang/jojozhuang.github.io/_portfolio/game-store-angular.md

 index: 170
 tags: [Angular, TypeScript]
 image: /assets/gamestoreangular/thumbnail.png
-excerpt: A web app to manage products, developed with Angular.
+excerpt: A web app to manage products, built with Angular.
 category: web
 ---

-> Build web app with Angular.
+> A web app to manage products, built with Angular.

 ## 1. Angular
 [Angular](https://angular.io/) is a JavaScript framework for building web applications and apps in JavaScript, html, and TypeScript, which is a superset of JavaScript.
 Angular provides built-in features for animation, http service, and materials which in turn has features such as auto-complete, navigation, toolbar, menus, etc.